VOANews/cambodia-election/english/_posts/2018-07-28-rights-groups-call-out-cambodia-sham-election.md

 metrics-byline: Reaksmey, Hul

 image: https://gdb.voanews.com/C027AFB3-A80A-43D6-8797-916B638AFF1B_cx0_cy10_cw0_w1023_r1_s.jpg
 cutline: Supporters of Cambodian People's Party gather for their last campaign for the July 29 general election, in Phnom Penh, Cambodia, Friday, July 27, 2018.
-Opposition politicians in exile in the United States, Australia and elsewhere are using social media to urge voters to embrace a "clean finger campaign" and boycott the vote.
+Opposition politicians in exile in the United States, Australia and elsewhere are using social media to urge voters to embrace a “clean finger campaign” and boycott the vote.
 credit: Heng Sinith | AP

 dateline: Phnom Penh